fakay96/coupon-core/README.md

 are automatically skipped so the suite can still complete.
 Pytest automatically uses the `coupon_core.settings.test` configuration, which relies on in-memory SQLite databases so no additional services are required.
+Migrations are applied automatically when the tests start so the tables exist in the temporary database.
 GeoDjango looks for the GDAL library at `/usr/lib/x86_64-linux-gnu/libgdal.so`.
 If it isn't available system-wide, set `GDAL_LIBRARY_PATH` to that file and prepend `/usr/lib/x86_64-linux-gnu` to `LD_LIBRARY_PATH` before running tests.